isabella232/mobile-services.de-DE/help/using/usage/reports-customize/t-reports-series.md

 >[!IMPORTANT]
 >
->Mobile App-Metriken sind auch in Marketing Reports &amp; Analysen, Ad-hoc-Analysen, Data Warehouse und anderen Benutzeroberflächenschnittstellen verfügbar.
+>Mobile app metrics are also available in marketing reports and analytics, ad hoc analysis, data warehouse, and other Analytics reporting interfaces.
 Wenn eine Aufschlüsselung oder ein Berichtstyp in Adobe Mobile nicht zur Verfügung steht, kann er mithilfe einer anderen Berichtsschnittstelle generiert werden.

 In this example, we will customize the **[!UICONTROL Users &amp; Sessions]** report, but the instructions can apply to any report.